ANL-DIGR/arm-summer-2018/group3/README.md

     vagrant up

 again.
-To reset everything, do
+To delete the virtual machine and its containing data, do

-    vagrant halt
+    vagrant destroy

 Note that the `shared` folder in the virtual machine's home directory links to the `virtual_machine` of the host system.
 I.e. you can use that directory for file exchange and for editing files with you favorite editor.